DaniRGX/Wallpapers/README.md

 # Wallpapers
-Almost every wallpaper from my videos.
+Almost every wallpaper from my videos will be added here over time :D